 - Measure out all of your dry ingredients into a mixing bowl

 - In a second mixing bowl, measure out all of your wet ingredients

 - Combine the two bowls and mix well until your batter is smooth

 - If you are using a Vitamix, like I sometimes do, then you can simply measure everything straight into your container and fire it up to combine all of the ingredients.

 - Measure out roughly even amounts of batter into each of the muffin papers, and place into the oven

 - Cook for about 20 to 25 minutes, or until a cake tester or toothpick comes out clean

 I know it seems that I spend more time making excuses for the possible inaccuracies found in these nutritional panels that I actually spend putting them together, but it’s not true!
 Well, maybe…

 But I just want everyone to be clear on how all nutrition panels should be used as estimates and not exact statements of fact, because there are so many assumptions that are made when putting together a nutrition panel like this.

 For instance, how am I supposed to list my zero calorie sweetener?
-These types of panels are really well built for those kinds of inputs.
+These types of panels are not really well built for those kinds of inputs.
 Sugar alcohols have a few grams of “sugar”, but not the type these panels are really looking for, because sugar alcohols are digested differently than straight sugars.
 So I made the decision not to include the monk fruit erythritol blend I used, because the nutrition info on that packaging states that there are zero carbs!